 J.P.
-Morgan AG uses the standardized regulatory reporting application ABACUS DaVinci to calculate the regulatory ratios.
-ABACUS DaVinci receives a feed of Standard & Poor's, Moody's and Fitch ratings for all counterparties on a daily basis.
+Morgan AG uses the standardized regulatory reporting tool ABACUS DaVinci to calculate the regulatory ratios.
+The application receives a feed from Standard & Poor's, Moody's and Fitch ratings for all counterparties on a daily basis.

 If multiple ratings exist, ABACUS DaVinci determines the relevant rating based on the regulatory guidelines for multiple ratings: